 Did you ever read such lovely phrases as “the tumbling mirth” or “laughter-silvered wings?”
 Truly, this gifted young man would have done wonderful things if he had lived.

-I made a comment there about the poem, and almost immediately received a response from the poet’s brother, the Reverend Canon F. Hugh Magee in Scotland, a man I never knew existed.
-We corresponded, and Hugh Magee sent me a laminated copy of this lovely poem, which I will cherish forever.
+I have been in contact with the poet’s brother, the Reverend Canon F. Hugh Magee in Scotland.
+He sent me a laminated copy of this lovely poem, which I will cherish forever.

 John Magee’s Early Life

 John Gillespie Magee Jr. was born on June 9, 1922 — the eldest son of the Rev. John Gillespie Magee of Pittsburgh, Pennsylvania; and Faith Emmeline Backhouse of Helmington in Suffolk, England.
 The couple met in China where he was an Episcopalian missionary and she was serving as a missionary with the Church Mission Society.